-HDPE is a solid color throughout so HDPE Planters do not show scratches in the same way fiberglass or painted metal planters do.
+HDPE is a solid color throughout so Food-Safe Planters do not show scratches in the same way fiberglass or painted metal planters do.
 You can use a random orbital sander to effortlessly create a unique new finish.

 Issues with Fiberglass Planters

 Contrary to popular belief most fiberglass construction is very prone to breakage.